Genusbiz/docs/developers/defining-an-app-model/security/account-profiles.md

 When adding user accounts, you have to select an account profile for the user.
 The profile describes the account policies for users, and optionally a description on how to associate a user with a business object, such as an employee or a customer.

 If users are authenticated by Microsoft Active Directory, the account policies are determined by Active Directory.
-Genus Apps provides two mechanisms for user authentication: [Custom authentication and Active Directory authentication](../logic/action-orchestration/actions/effects/genus-app-services-user-authentication.md "Genus Services User Authentication").
+Genus provides several mechanisms for user authentication: [Custom authentication and Active Directory authentication](../logic/action-orchestration/actions/effects/genus-app-services-user-authentication.md "Genus Services User Authentication").
 How users are authenticated is defined in [Genus Services Configuration](../../installation-and-configuration/configure-and-maintain-genus-server/index.md).

 ## Add an Account Profile